RoelYoon/CP-Club-Website-And-API/README.md

 As long as you made the local repository using `git clone`, the `origin` of the repository is automatically assigned to this repository.
 ## Automatic Deployment With Github Action (Optional)
-This section gives instructions on automating the [previous section](#updating-the-web-server).
+This section gives instructions on automating the steps in [updating the web server](#updating-the-web-server).

 ## Maintaining Baekjoon-Scraper Package
 This section gives instructions on fixing the [baekjoon-scraper python package](https://pypi.org/project/baekjoon-scraper/) in the case of changes to the baekjoon or solved.ac HTML layout.
 This package is a vital component of our baekjoon APIs, so being able to update this package is necessary.

 ## Modifying Frontend
-Place all frontend files in the [public](public) folder.
+Keep all frontend files in the [public](public) folder.
 In the [public](public) folder, you are no longer in the Node.js environment.
 Work with your HTML, CSS, and JavaScript files as if you're in the client-side browser environment.

 ## Managing Network Egress For GCP VM Usage Limit
-GCP's [free-tier](https://cloud.google.com/free/docs/free-cloud-features#compute) places a monthly usage limit of 1GB network egress on our free VM (ingress is unlimited).
+GCP's [free-tier](https://cloud.google.com/free/docs/free-cloud-features#compute) places a monthly usage limit of `1GB` network egress on our free VM (ingress is unlimited).
 So how practical is web hosting with this limitation?

 The backend has no problems at all with this limitation.
 All of our API features cause minimal egress traffic.
 The largest source of egress in the backend are the HTTP requests sent to Baekjoon or Solved.ac for scraping purposes, but even these HTTP requests are minimized since we only need to scrape the data when we're updating the PostgreSQL database on our web server, which is currently only done every three hours.